 Annually, the TSAC, BART PD, and other employees jointly work together to create an annual report that summarizes BART's prohibition order program, pursuant to Assembly Bill 730, Chapter 46, Statutes of 2017.
 The report contains data gathered from documented calls of service regarding incidents occurring on BART property.
-The Oscar Grant incident coincidentally occurred in 2009 while campaigning was being conducted for the passage of AB 716.
+The death of Oscar Grant in 2009 coincided with the campaign to pass AB 716.
 As a result, the National Organization of Black Law Enforcement (NOBLE) provided BART with recommendations to prevent another similar incident.
 Their recommendations included the hiring of a Crisis Intervention Training consultant.

 Concurrently, the TSAC was being developed by BART.
-One of the TSAC's initial recommendations was to create the Progressive Policing Community Engagement Bureau (aka PPCEB) pilot program for issuing prohibition orders.
-The pilot period took place from 2011-2014.
+One of the TSAC's initial recommendations was to create a co-response outreach team consisting of an officer and a civilian professional.
+Which eventually led to the introduction of the Transit Ambassador and Crisis Intervention Team approach.
 The program was created to improve front-line employee and rider safety by excluding persons from the transit system who had committed certain acts of violence, misdemeanors, or felonies.
+This program is housed within the Progressive Policing Community Engagement Bureau.

-BART began issuing prohibition orders in mid-2013 after officers received an 8-hour Prohibition Order training in addition to other applicable training.
+BART began issuing prohibition orders in mid-2013 after officers received an 8-hour Prohibition Order training in addition to other applicable training such as 40 hours of Crisis Intervention Team training.
 In 2017, BART received permanent authority to issue prohibition orders through the passage of AB 730.
 With permanent authority to issue prohibition orders, BART remains committed to public safety and the protection of its riders and employees.
 Through the TSAC annual recommendations, BART employees such as Station Agents, Train Operators, and System Service employees have received crisis intervention and prevention training as well.